grpc/grpc.io/content/en/community/_index.md

 extensions or integrations, as well as examples that demonstrate how to use gRPC for common or technically challenging use cases.

-Do you have of a gRPC-related project that's a good candidate for the ecosystem?
+Do you have a gRPC-related project that's a good candidate for the ecosystem?
 Submit a request to have your project added; for details, see [gRPC Ecosystem - New projects are welcome!][grpc-ecosystem-request].